gillbreath/next-auth-launchpad/README.md

 ### 2. Configure your local environment

 Copy the .env.local.example file in this directory to .env.local or .env
+- Fill in the details for the env vars
-- note ".local" is a Next.js convention
+- note, ".local" is a Next.js convention
 - don't check these files in - both of those file names are in .gitignore to help
-- Add details

-### 3. Start the application
+### 3. Run tests and start the application

-To run your site locally, use:
+This command does both:
 ```
-npm run dev
+npm run test
 ```

 ### 5. Preparing for Production